 Needing to learn more about the healthcare system in the United States?
 Watch this quick six minute video for a brief overview and important tips to consider both before and after your move from home.

-Oregon Tech Integrated Student Health Center is required by law to assure all students have completed the Health History/Immunization and Tuberculosis Risk Screening forms prior to registration.
+Oregon Tech Integrated Student Health Center is required by law* to assure all students have completed the Health History & TB Exposure Risk Screening Form prior to registration.

 Immunizations that are required are noted in bolded black lettering.
 Please be advised that failure to comply with the immunization requirements by the end of your second week at Oregon Tech will HOLD your registration for next term.